 Sweets & Sugary Drinks

-High intake of sugar increases inflammation which damages collagen and elastin fibers of the skin.
-It also creates an imbalance in your body’s insulin production as well.
+High intake of sugar increases inflammation, which damages collagen and elastin fibers of the skin.
+It also creates an imbalance in your body’s insulin production, as well.

 So control your intake of the beverages and foods items that are high in added sugars.
-Avoiding carbonated cold drinks and packaged juices are good to prevent oily skin.
+Avoiding carbonated cold drinks and packaged juices are useful to prevent oily skin.
 Fruit smoothies, sparkling water, and beverages with lemon as the main ingredient are healthy alternatives to soft drinks.

 Avoid sugary food items such as candies, cakes, cookies, and pastries.
 Go for naturally sweet fiber sources such as berries, yams, mangoes, and apples.